-Activity 6 Voluntary work 'fit' for me Allow approximately 15 minutes
+Activity 6 Voluntary work 'fit' for me

 Take a few moments to reflect on the information in this last section.

 On a scale of 1 to 10 (where 10 is 'this is the perfect option for me' and 1 is 'cannot see how this helps me at all') where do you score yourself in relation to volunteering now?